VoidRealityFBT/VoidReality-Server/README.md

 > Fixing bug before publishing a stable release.\
 > Currently VoidReality-server is being tested by peers.

-> You can use this by executing `./run` in powershell
+> You can use this by executing `powershell -ExecutionPolicy Bypass -File .\run.ps1` in powershell

 **Use the provided build scripts!**
 ```